nickerso/cellml-spec-sphinx-test/source/general-matters.rst

    4. a namespace information item.

-2. Specific information items MUST NOT appear in a CellML Infoset except where explicitly allowed by this specification, or where allowed by a normative specification referenced by this specification.
+2. Specific information items MUST NOT appear in a CellML infoset except where explicitly allowed by this specification, or where allowed by a normative specification referenced by this specification.